RogueRope/SurvivalGuide/camping.md

 # Camping

 It's a field, it's basic, with room for a campfire, so bring your guitar and marshmallows.
-We'll distribute electricity on the campsite, if you want to get hooked up bring your longest extension cord you have and a power strip.
+We'll distribute electricity on the campsite, if you want to get hooked up bring the longest extension cord you have and a power strip.
 This way you can charge your mobile devices while you sleep.

 Let's hope for good weather, but if it rains, **do not dig a trench around your tent**.
 We want to leave the field in the same condition as we've found it.